'Camera Man' unspools the colorful life of silent film star Buster Keaton

 STEVENS: It was an absolute delight.
 Thank you, Dave.

 DAVIES: Dana Stevens is the film critic for Slate.
-We spoke in January last year about her book, "Camera Man: Buster Keaton, The Dawn Of Cinema And The Invention Of The Twentieth Century."
+We spoke in January last year about her book, "Camera Man: Buster Keaton, The Dawn Of Cinema, And The Invention Of The Twentieth Century."
 It's now out in paperback.
 Coming up, Justin Chang reviews the new film "Palm Trees And Power Lines."
 This is FRESH AIR.

 NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.